 Chewy, Fudgy Brownies From Scratch

 Brownies are a go-to snack in our home.
 They're quick and easy to make, stand up to packing and go down easily with a cold glass of milk or a cup of coffee.
-Why use a box mix when you only need a couple more minutes to mix up brownies from scratch?
+Why use a box mix when you only need a couple extra minutes to whip up a batch of brownies from scratch?
 This recipe calls for butter rather than oil, which makes a much more delicious brownie than anything you can mix up from a box.
-And you can buy better quality cocoa powder, turning these brownies into a chocolatey gourmet treat.
+And if you buy better quality cocoa powder, you'll turn these brownies into a chocolatey gourmet treat.

 It's much better to underbake the brownies a bit than to overbake them.
 There's nothing worse than brownies with burnt, dry edges.
 Be sure to hang out by the oven for the last five minutes of baking time so you can be sure you don't overbake them.

 I have experimented with many types of cocoa powder: Hershey's extra dark, Ghirardelli, Cacao Barry and Pernigotti.
 All of these cocoa powders will make delicious brownies.
 Although Pernigotti is rich and chocolatey, it is also pricey.
 Hershey's extra dark and Ghirardelli are delicious, but my favorite is cocoa powder.
 It's made in France, is more affordable than other European-made cocoa and is rich and dark without a hint of bitterness.
 I prefer to use alkalized (sometimes called European or Dutch Process) cocoa in this recipe instead of natural cocoa, since the end result is much more rich and fudgy.
 Stick around after the recipe to learn about the difference between Dutch process and natural cocoa.